bhk/scam/reference.md

 When the match is made, these symbols are bound to the corresponding members of the record when the BODY is evaluated.

 Another valid pattern is any symbol.
-This kind of pattern always succeds, and the symbol will be bound to the record value while its corresponding BODY is evaluated.
+This kind of pattern always succeeds, and the symbol will be bound to the record value while its corresponding BODY is evaluated.